 • Insider tip: Don’t show up before 9-10 pm – it’s a ghost town before these hours.

-13. Take some surf lessons in Canggu
+13. Take a surf lesson in Canggu

 Many people visit Bali just to surf.
 This island is one of the most legendary surf spots in the world and the waves here can be absolutely epic.
 We’re talking 5 meters high and longer than a soccer field in some places!
+The Indian Ocean (which completely surrounds Bali) can get a little crazy.

 Not a bad way to end the day.